 From laboratory and pilot research using FO technology, it was found that membrane fouling and salt leakage pose the most prominent challenges.
 Successful control measures have been taken aimed at membrane fouling.
 At the conclusion of the project we will have sufficient information about the technical and economic potential of the CoRe Water concept, to be able to assess whether it is a full-fledged new alternative for the treatment of sewage wastewater, and whether we know enough about both the overall energy balance and the economic feasibility of the concept.
 We will also have gained insight into the opportunities for the reuse of water, energy and resources (applications) extracted from the FO’s concentrate.

 Pilot projects were conducted at two locations using a Blue-tec pilot installation.
 Research began on the Wehl wastewater treatment plant (operated by the Rijn en IJssel water authority) where WWTP influent was treated after pre-treatment in a drum screen using the CoRe Water concept.
 The project generated important information that was used as a starting point for the design of a new pilot project with a larger capacity (up to 2 m3/hour).
 The pilot project was then set up at a location of the Vallei en Veluwe water authority near a pumping station.
 The focus here was on the local application of the concept in the future in a residential area.
 This pilot project tested the effectiveness of air/water flushing (in combination with an osmotic backwash) for cleaning the spiral-wound FO membranes since studies of two bench-scale systems at KWR – which were conducted with the aim of determining the optimal cleaning approach – identified this as a good option for the large pilot project.
 Construction work on the large pilot project also began in late 2019.
-Completion is scheduled for April 2020, after which the pilot approach will be tested for a year at WBL’s WWTP location in Roermond.
+The new pilot approach will be tested for a year at WBL’s WWTP location in Roermond.